zs0302/Leary-lab-manual/README.md

 ### Data organization
 Your project folders should typically look something like this:
 - `ProjectName/Data`
-  - contains a folder for raw data - always keep a copy of the raw (i.e., unprocessed) data & keep it separate from the copy that you're using in your pipeline
+  - contains a folder for raw data - always keep a copy of the raw (i.e., unprocessed/original) data & keep it separate from the copy that you're using in your pipeline
   - processed data used in following steps – should be labeled clearly
   - this folder also contains a file documenting demographic & other summary info
+  - final, clean data sets used for analysis, containing all created corresponding data dictionary.
 - `ProjectName/Results`
   - contains folders or files of each type of results, e.g. report, summary
 - `ProjectName/Program`
   - contains folders for code
 - `ProjectName/Output`
   - contains the outputs of program

 You are encouraged to use an organization scheme like this one.
 When you archive the dataset, you will be required to format it like this (or something similarly transparent in its organization), so might as well start that way.

 ### Archiving inactive datasets
-Before you leave the lab, you will be required to document and archive any dataset that you have collected.
+Before you leave the lab, you will be required to document and archive all datasets that you have collected or analyzed.
 The dataset will be reviewed before you leave.
 Please move the data to Box folders, and make sure annotated codes are included and will run data.
 ### Data sharing
 Not only is data-sharing the right thing to do, we are actually required to do so for any dataset that was funded by the NIH.
 We will make these datasets publicly available within a year of publishing the first paper from the dataset.
 The final datasets must be extended in .csv format with data dictionary.
 You should also be prepared to share any scripts that you used in your published processing & analysis pipeline.
-Currently, the best option for sharing smaller datasets seems to be the Open Science Framework, the best option for sharing MRI datasets is OpenFMRI.
-You should always ask Dr, Leary before posting or sharing any data.
+Dr. Leary will be responsible for sharing all final data; you arae responsible for formatting and organizing your data so she can do that.
 # Funding

 ## Allocation of expenses
-I will oversee all aspects of the financial management of our funding sources.
-However, it is important to me to be transparent about where research money comes from and how it's spent.
-I have included some notes below but please do not hesitate to ask if you want to know more details.
+Dr. Leary will oversee all aspects of the financial management of lab funding sources.
+However, it is important to be transparent about where research money comes from and how it's spent.
+Dr. Leary has included some notes below but please do not hesitate to ask if you want to know more details.
 * MOI/TLRO: These funds are flexible in that they can be used for any justifiable purpose.
-* NIH: NIH funds are more restricted than start-up funds and because they expire more quickly, we should use them whenever allowable and save start-up funds for other purposes.
+* NIH: NIH funds are restricted to these projects only.
 * DoD: Department of Defense (DoD) funds are restricted to these projects only.
 * RDC-US Census Bureau: These funds are available for the NHIS and MEPS projects (and associated costs) only.
 * Richard Wallace Faculty Incentive Grant: These funds are for undergraduate research and for the OCA ankle & hip projects only.
-* Other funds: Sometimes the lab receives small amounts of unrestricted funds from the university; these can be spent in the same way as start-up.
+* Other funds: Sometimes the lab receives small amounts of unrestricted funds from the university; these can be spent in the same way as MOI/TLRO funds.

-## NIH funding notes
- All research funded by the NIH *must* acknowledge the grant number upon publication.
-This is essential for documenting that we are turning their money into research findings.
-We must also submit a yearly progress report describing what we have accomplished.
-Lab members involved in the research will be asked to contribute to the progress report.

-## Other funding notes
+## Funding notes
 All research funded by the NIH and DoD must acknowledge the grant number upon publication.
 This is essential for documenting that we are turning their money into research findings.
 We must also submit a yearly progress report describing what we have accomplished.
 Lab members involved in the research will be asked to contribute to the progress report.
 Research funded by other grants (e.g., RDC-US Census Bureau) must also acknowledge the source of funding and provide a statement which the RDC or whatever other funding source provides.

 # Undergraduate research
 Undergraduate research assistants play an important role in our lab, and we have a few opportunities for them to earn money or credit for their contributions.
 Because these opportunities require a certain degree of commitment from both the student and the lab, we generally reserve them for students who have already spent at least one semester volunteering in lab.
 If this policy would prevent you from being able to work in lab, please talk to Dr. Leary or the lab manager because we want all students to be able to pursue their research interests.
-In addition to volunteering in lab, other research opportunities includes data collection.
+In addition to volunteering in lab, other research opportunities include data collection.

 # Appendix